nickdowse/RailsMagicRenamer/README.md

 * rename the model file & class name in file
 * rename the spec file & class name in file
 * rename the migration & class name & table names in file

+# Contributing

+We love your contributions to RailsMagicRenamer.
+Before submitting a pull request, please make sure that your changes are well tested.

+Then, you'll need to install bundler and the gem dependencies:

+  `gem install bundler && bundle install`

+  You should now be able to run the local tests:

+    `bundle exec rake`

+Interact with rails_magic_renamer by creating a RailsMagicRenamer instance, and then calling `rename` on that instance.

+    `RailsMagicRenamer::Renamer.new("CurrentModelName", "NewModelName").rename`

 Started by James Crisp & Ryan Bigg pairing at RORO hack night 24 Nov 2010.
 Thanks to Andrew Snow for help with Gemification.